 One of the most important aspects to consider when selecting a hot oil heater is the film temperature.
 Though this factor is incredibly important, many consumers do not ask about film temperature when selecting a design for a hot oil heater.
-They typically look at efficiency, burner turn down, controls and other aspects when evaluating the selection of an industrial hot oil heater but tend to overlook the film temperature.
+They typically look at efficiency, burner turn down, controls and other aspects when evaluating the selection of industrial hot oil heaters they’re considering, but tend to overlook the film temperature.

 So why is film temperature so important when it comes to industrial heating?
 Why should plant managers in the market for a new hot oil heating system inquire about film temperature when researching their options?